phaserjs/phaser/README.md

 * Phaser.StageScaleMode has been renamed to ScaleManager and moved from the system folder to the core folder.
 It's still available under game.scale.
 * If your game references the old Phaser.StageScaleMode consts like SHOW_ALL you need to update them to Phaser.ScaleManager, i.e. Phaser.ScaleManager.SHOW_ALL.
 * Time.physicsElapsed is no longer bound or clamped, be wary of this if you use the value anywhere in your code.
+* In Group.destroy the default for 'destroyChildren' was false.
+It's now `true` as this is a far more likely requirement when destroying a Group.

 New features: